 2018 Benefit Committee

 Judd Levy is the very proud father of EJ.
 He is the former Chairman of the NY State Housing Finance Agency and the State of NY Mortgage Agency.
 Judd is the founder and former President of CDT, the country’s only affordable housing REIT.
 He is an accomplished no-limit cash and tournament player having cashed out in AC, Las Vegas and online but still plays 4 3 off suit.
-This Summer he played in the WSOP Seniors Tournament with 5,388 players and finished 55th (top 1.1%) and won $9,239!
+Last Summer he played in the WSOP Seniors Tournament with 5,388 players and finished 55th (top 1.1%) and won $9,239!
 He has seen Rounders 24 times.

 Stacy and Jonathan Pollack feel so lucky to be involved with MS Hope for a Cure.
 Stacy serves on the MS Hope for a Cure Board of Directors.
 Her father suffers from the primary progressive form of MS. They know that a cure will be found with the money raised from events like this!
 Jonathan is the Global Head of Blackstone real estate debt strategies.
 They live with their two boys and two dogs in Manhattan.